ICTpost Healthcare Bureau

 While there is no single solution that will eliminate health and health care disparities, advances in technology offer some exciting possibilities.
 Health IT and the use of electronic health records have the potential to transform the health care delivery system into one that is more patient-centered and coordinated, with improved quality and lowered costs.
 Primary care physicians could help address health disparities between black and white patients if they implement electronic health records, according to a study published in the Archives of Internal Medicine.
 According to the study, 69% of blacks and 75% of whites who received care at primary care offices that used paper-based medical records had their blood pressure relatively under control.
 At physician offices that used EHRs, 75% of blacks and 78% of whites had acceptable blood pressure levels, the study found.

 A booming healthcare insurance scenario is paving the way for hospitals to be able to afford use of technologies such as HIS and EMR.
-With the introduction of 3G, the possibilities of remote treatment and diagnosis of patients through mobile phones have been strengthened.
-In 2016, some telecom operators and value-added service developers are considering usage of mobile phones for diagnostic and treatment support, remote disease monitoring, health awareness and communication.
+With the introduction of 4G, the possibilities of remote treatment and diagnosis of patients through mobile phones have been strengthened.
+In 2011, the number of cell phone users in India stood at approximately 600 million, with a projected increase of 20 million each month.
+In 2018, some telecom operators and value-added service developers started usage of mobile phones for diagnostic and treatment support, remote disease monitoring, health awareness and communication.

-With the introduction of 3G ready devices like iPads, Samsung Galaxy Tab, Dell Streak etc., which have much bigger screen to facilitate content and application placement the mHealth space is poised to get even more expansive
+With the introduction of 4G ready devices, which have much bigger screen to facilitate content and application placement the mHealth space is poised to get even more expansive.

 Mobile technologies deliver new possibilities

 mHealth applications can help patients and health care professionals work together to manage diseases and health conditions.
 In-home monitoring devices can collect and transmit data to medical professionals and empower patients by helping them play an active role in their own health management.
 Most notably, this has been successful for diabetes patients who may need a little extra help with medication adherence.